angelospanag/snmpmanager/README.md

 cd snmp++/src/
 make -f Makefile.linux
 ```
-The library should now be located inside snmp++/lib
+The library should now be located in snmp++/lib

 ##Building SNMP Manager
 You can use Qt Creator IDE or simply execute the following commands from the root folder of the project: